 Keep the vision handy.
 Take your actions/strategies out of the scenario exercise and align them with your vision.
 Then consider what actions aren’t covered.
 Where are the gaps between the broad, long-range strategies and the more near-term actions that will help you achieve your vision?
 This gap analysis will lead you to actions that fall below the timeframe of the scenarios but are nonetheless important because they act as vision building blocks.

-The final step, and this is a deep discussion all by itself outside of the scope of this document, requires the incorporation of strategic action into the annual department and individual goals and objectives.
+The final step—and this is a deep discussion all by itself outside of the scope of this document—requires the incorporation of strategic action into annual department and individual plans, goals and objectives.
 Ask people to look at their goals and objectives and figure out how to align them with the strategies.
-Ask them what the first, perhaps even second or third thing, they would do to ultimately arrive at strategic alignment—then help them incorporate those ideas into their annual plan.
+Ask them what the first, perhaps even second or third thing, they would do to ultimately arrive at strategic alignment, then help them incorporate those ideas into their annual plan.

 People often go to the endpoint and think that the strategies are just too big so they just put into their annual plan what they would put in if the long-range strategies didn’t exist.
 That is a mistake.

 Every person in an organization should understand its strategies, and every person and every department needs to start today by moving toward achieving those strategies.
-The annual (or more often) goals and objectives discussion is a great place to have a discussion about the organization’s strategies (which build awareness) and then challenge people to see themselves and their work in those strategies.
+The annual (or more often) goals and objectives discussion is a great place to align with strategies (which also builds awareness) and then challenge people to see themselves and their work in those strategies.
 If you miss even one cycle, you may miss a full year where hundreds or thousands of people align behind the strategies to help realize them.

 What to do after you integrate your scenario plan outcomes